Faith Hill and Tim McGraw Look Like Country Royalty at ACM Awards

 This marks the 52nd year of the awards, where some of the brightest stars gather for country's biggest party of the year!

-The "Breathe" singer absolutely took our breath away, stunning in a burgundy dress.
-Her hubby also looked handsome as he wore a gray suit with his signature cowboy hat.
+The "Breathe" singer absolutely took our breath away, stunning in a burgundy Michael Kors dress and Neil Rogers shoes.
+Her hubby also looked handsome as he wore a Tom Ford suit with his signature cowboy hat.

 Frazer Harrison/Getty Images